-Whether house fire, chest pains, or vehicle accidents, we answer the call.
-Gwinnett County Fire and Emergency Services provides high quality emergency response for a population of 898,450 people.
+Whether house fire, chest pains, or vehicle accidents, Gwinnett County Department of Fire and Emergency Services answers the call.
+We provide high quality emergency response for a population of almost 920,000 people.
 Our service delivery model integrates fire suppression, emergency medical care, and community risk reduction to provide the highest quality of service for our community.